elahn/rfcs/text/0000-delegation-of-implementation.md

 rust-lang/cargo   | 38                                 |
 servo/servo       | 314                                |

-It would be an improvement if we alleviated the composition pattern so that it can remain/become a privileged tool for code reuse while being as terse as the inheritance-based equivalent.
+By providing syntax sugar for the composition pattern, it can remain/become a privileged tool for code reuse while being as terse as the inheritance-based equivalent.
 Related discussions:
 * [pre-rfc][pre_rfc]
 * [some related reddit thread][comp_over_inh] (I didn't participate in)